lpaulopds/sql/README.md

 >[!NOTE]
 >Senha do usuário root do MySQL está no arquivo: 'compose.yaml'.
 >Senha do usuário SA do MSSQL está no arquivo: 'mssql/Dockerfile'.
->Senha do usuário postgres dos Postgres no arquivo: 'postgres/Dockerfile'.
+>Senha do usuário postgres do Postgres no arquivo: 'postgres/Dockerfile'.

 ### **Mais informações**
 #### **Docker**